googleanalytics/hello-world-android-app/README.md

 Google Analytics Hello World App
 ================================

-Placeholder for example Android app using Google Analytics SDK.

-TODO: Complete the readme.
+Example minimal Android app using Google Analytics.
+See [Google Analytics Getting Started Gude](https://developers.google.com/analytics/devguides/collection/android/) for detailed instructions on how to add Google Analytics to your app.